 The Social Security Administration (SSA) has its own disability evaluation system.
 Because of this standard, many people will not qualify for Social Security Disability benefits; or even if they are disabled, their first application may be turned down because they are expected to be able to return to work or increase hours to SGA before a year is up.
 If you are denied due to expected short duration and you are still not back to SGA level work at the time of the denial, you can appeal.
 If you are able to meet SSA’s requirements, a monthly disability check could certainly help.
 It could assist you in meeting the rent or house payment, keeping food on the table, and helping to pay for medical bills including treatments and prescription drugs.

 The general rule for disability is that you must have been or be expected to be unable to perform substantial gainful activity (SGA) for a full year.
 The year can be interrupted by short unsuccessful work attempts.
 So, if you tried to work after you first became disabled and had to stop due to your health in less than six months, the attempt will not make the clock start over.

-SGA in 2018 for people who are not blind or legally blind is $1,180 gross wages monthly or for a new claim more than 80 hours a month in self-employment activity and/or $1,170 net profit.
+SGA in 2018 for people who are not blind or legally blind is $1,180 gross wages monthly or for a new claim more than 80 hours a month in self-employment activity and/or $1,180 net profit.
 (The services you perform for your business also may be considered in determining whether self-employment is substantial.)
 The benchmark for SGA for the blind is $1,970.
 If you earn at the SGA level, you may still be eligible if you have Impairment-Related Work Expenses (IRWEs) because IRWEs can be used to reduce your earnings to an amount below the SGA level.

 Disability also means that you are unable to perform SGA not only in occupations you have done in the past but also in jobs new to you that have reduced physical or mental requirements because of the limitations caused by your disease or treatment.